SeduceProject/piseduce_doc/_category/user-guide.md

 ---
 title: User Guide
-subtitle: "How to use the PiSeduce raspberry manager"
+subtitle: "How to use the PiSeduce Raspberry manager"
 category: User Guide
 ---